Direct Synthesis of Iterative Algorithms With Bounds on Achievable Worst-Case Convergence Rate: Introduction

 In an attempt to generalize these types of results and better understand the behavior of iterative algorithms and how they should be tuned, recent works have focused on a dynamical systems interpretation of optimization algorithms.
 In other words, the iterate sequence $\{x_k\}$ corresponds to the state, and the index $k$ serves the role of \textit{time}.
 Viewed in this light, convergence of an algorithm is equivalent to the stability of the associated equilibrium point of the dynamical system.

-One way to analyze the algorithm dynamics is to treat them as a discretization of an ordinary differential equation (ODE).
-This insight has led to new convergence proofs, new algorithm designs, and a better understanding of accelerated methods \cite{su2014differential,wibisono2016variational}.

-The algorithm dynamics can also be analyzed in the context of robust control~\cite{ralg_ACC,lessard16,diss_ICML,cint_ACC}.
+A recently proposed approach uses robust control to analyze worst-case convergence rates~\cite{ralg_ACC,lessard16,diss_ICML,cint_ACC}.
 Here, the algorithm itself plays the role of the controller, and the gradient mapping $\grad f$ is the uncertain plant.
 This viewpoint has also been extended to analyze operator-splitting methods~\cite{iqcadmm_ICML} and distributed optimization algorithms~\cite{distrop_Allerton}.

-\paragraph{Main contributions.} In the aforementioned ODE and robust control approaches, the results obtained are general in the sense that they hold across all choices of parameters as in~\eqref{eq:gradrate}, but they are fundamentally constrained by the structure of the algorithm; the particular parametric form of the iterates such as~\eqref{eq:heavyball}.
+\paragraph{Main contributions.} In the aforementioned robust control approach, the results obtained are general in the sense that they hold across all choices of parameters as in~\eqref{eq:gradrate}, but they are fundamentally constrained by the structure of the algorithm; the particular parametric form of the iterates such as~\eqref{eq:heavyball}.

 In the present work, we apply tools from robust control synthesis to derive performance bounds that are \textit{independent} of parametric forms such as~\eqref{eq:heavyball} and hold over broad classes of algorithms.
 These results adapt the approach in \cite{gahinet1994linear} for the purpose of synthesizing algorithms that optimize the convergence rate.